You must, by law, undertake all appropriate consultations.

 - Photographs (both close up and wider context shots)

 - Works specification.

 You need to provide all this information so that the consultees can properly understand what you're proposing to do, why you're proposing to do it, and what effect it would have on your listed church building.
 You will need to provide the same information to the DAC as part of your faculty application.
-The Online Faculty System being introduced on 1 January 2016 allows you to send the same documentation quickly and easily to all the relevant bodies.
+The Online Faculty System, introduced on 1 January 2016, allows you to send the same documentation quickly and easily to the DAC, who can then send the same to all the relevant bodies.